duthied/Free-Friendika/doc/AddonStorageBackend.md

 Each storage backend can have options the admin can set in admin page.
 To make the options possible, you need to implement the `Friendica\Model\Storage\IStorageConfiguration` interface.

-All methods in the interface mus be implemented:
+All methods in the interface must be implemented:

 ```php
 namespace Friendica\Model\Storage\IStorageConfiguration;